Last Updated on January 10, 2023

 You can’t haul as many pigs that way but it worked for him.

 Also, loading pigs can be tricky.
 This is especially true for those of us who raise pigs on pasture.
-Check out this article on Loading Pigs Into a Trailer Is Easy Using This Method to learn how to do this.
+Check out my article on Loading Pigs Into a Trailer Is Easy Using This Method to learn how to do this.

-How do I process pigs?
+How do you process pigs?

 In the U.S., if you want to sell the pork you produce on your farm, your pigs must be processed at a USDA inspected processing facility.